York, North Yorkshire · 🇬🇧 🇺🇸 Dual citizen CHNO

 Scroll

-Chemistry, discipline,
+Chemistry, precision,

 I'm a BTEC Level 3 Extended Diploma in Applied Science student at York College, with a strong focus on chemistry — specifically organic chemistry, the area I find most interesting by some distance.
 Physical chemistry has its place; organic chemistry is where I want to spend my career.
 The question that keeps me genuinely occupied: how do relatively simple carbon-based molecules give rise to something as staggeringly complex as a living cell?